nbfalcon/ptemplate-templates/README.md

   :config (ptemplate-templates-mode 1))
 ```

-It can of course also be turned off (`(ptemplate-templates-mode -1)`), causing
+It can also be turned off (`(ptemplate-templates-mode -1)`), causing the
-the templates to become unavailable again.
+templates to become unavailable again.

 # Additional dependencies